akovalyo/CS50AI/week00/tictactoe/README.md

 ## Description

-Implement an AI to play Tic-Tac-Toe optimally
+Using Minimax algorithm, implement an AI to play Tic-Tac-Toe game optimally.

+With correct implementation of algorithm, you should never be able to beat it.

 ***